rafd/lighthouse-ruby-lectures/notes.md

   *TIP!*
-    can destroy dependents easily:
+  if you need to destroy related objects when the parent is destroyed, you can do:
     `has_many :students, dependent: :destroy`

 ## validations